Continuous discovery when your users can't articulate what they need

 That 12 minutes times 250 workdays is 50 hours per year.
 Multiply that by every CS manager in the company.
 That's the kind of problem you find through observation that you'd never find through interviews.

-When users can't imagine a capability, move beyond concept testing and try prototype testing instead.
+Prototype testing over concept testing.
+When users can't imagine a capability, don't describe it to them.
 Build quick prototypes of AI features and put them in front of users.
 Don't ask "Would this be useful?"
 Ask "When would you use this?
 Walk me through your day and show me where this would fit."
 The difference matters.
 "Would this be useful?" gets you polite agreement.
 "Walk me through where this fits" gets you honest reactions.
 If they can't find a natural place for it in their workflow, the feature doesn't solve a real problem, regardless of how impressive the technology is.

-Finally, comparative testing can replace the challenge of articulating what "better" means.
+Comparative testing over open-ended preferences.
 Give users two options and ask which one they prefer.
 A/B testing does this at scale, but you can also do it qualitatively in interviews.
 Show two different versions of an AI feature and ask them to compare.
 People are much better at choosing between options than describing what they want from scratch.
+Marty Cagan makes this point well: users are better critics than creators.
+Use that.

 The assumption mapping technique